LauriESB/tribute-page-freecodecamp/README.md

 This second certification project requires the creation of a tribute page, utilizing the knowledge acquired in the course until now (HTML, CSS flexbox and typography), aiming to meet all the tests requirements.

 ## Results
-In this project I talked about Joey Jordison, forms Slipknot member and creator, his journey thought music and his influence in metal.
+In this project I talked about Joey Jordison, form Slipknot member and creator, his journey thought music and his influence in metal.

 <br>